myprofit/myprofit.github.io/README.md

     - Use KEY of numbers or words or cookies to save your div box-s settings

 # Iam open for suggestions
-Write your proposal in comments
+Write your proposal in [Issues](https://github.com/myprofit/myprofit.github.io/issues)
 1. For what to add or remove
 2. What and how to change